jonahsandersgaming/mee6/README.md

 **PLEASE VISIT https://jtagt.github.io/mee6-docs/ FOR CLEANER DOCS**

+Need help?
+We have a support server! https://discord.gg/WD4pssB

 NOTE: This only words with Python 3.5/3.6, but we will use Python 3.5. **DOES NOT WORK WITH PYTHON 2 OR PYTHON 3.4**

-We will be using Ubuntu 14 for this tutorial, but linux systems that use `apt` package manager like Mint, CentOS, Debian, and Raspbian should work fine.
+We will be using Ubuntu 18 for this tutorial, but linux systems that use `apt` package manager like Mint, CentOS, Debian, and Raspbian should work fine.

-There's nothing wrong with using a virtual machine.
+There's nothing wrong with using a virtual machine, or WSL (Windows Subsystem for Linux).

 You can install automatically or manually, see below.
 # Manual installation